evergreen-innovations/sandia-fostwin-test-github-page/docs/index.md

 Other than the open source repository, we also plan to host a variety of public workshops to provide information about real-time dynamics modeling, developing controllers for real-time simulations, and point out the challenges and benefits of using real-time controllers with digital twins.

-## Developing a Custom Controller and Run Through Web Interface <!-- omit in toc -->
+### Developing a Custom Controller and Run Through Web Interface <!-- omit in toc -->

-Through the [open source repository](https://github.com/PMEC-OSU/FOSTWIN), we've provided a default controller that users can take as a starting point.
-Then, through the non-real-time modes you can enable when running the open source code locally, you can iteratively make changes until you're satisfied with your simulation results.
+Through the [open source repository](https://github.com/PMEC-OSU/FOSTWIN), we've provided an example controller that users can take as a starting point.
+Then, through the non-real-time modes, you can enable when running the open source code locally, you can iteratively make changes until you're satisfied with your simulation results.

 Default Controller, note the inports on the left for real-time control coming from the web interface!